knadh/listmonk/docs/docs/content/upgrade.md

 ## Docker

-- `docker-compose pull` to pull the latest version from DockerHub.
+- `docker compose pull` to pull the latest version from DockerHub.
-- `docker-compose run --rm app ./listmonk --upgrade` to upgrade an existing DB.
+- `docker compose run --rm app ./listmonk --upgrade` to upgrade an existing DB.
-- Run `docker-compose up app db` and visit `http://localhost:9000`.
+- Run `docker compose up app db` and visit `http://localhost:9000`.

 ## Railway
 - Head to your dashboard, and select your Listmonk project.